muratk5n/thirdwave/en/README.md

 ---

 LPG is part buthane, part propane, both are products of natural gas.
-Back when and as natgas became more prevalent such use of LPG must have became feasible.
+As natgas became more prevalent such use of LPG must have became feasible back when.
 I vaguely remember that transition, first noone had natgas, then some for heating, then it was everywhere.
 It probably helped to be the next door neighbor to the natgas export behemoth, Russia, for TR.
 Import graph below.